mojolicious/mojo.js/docs/User-Agent.md

 await ua.closedOk(4000);
 ```

-And while the test user agent is very efficient for testing backend services, for frontend testing we recommend
+And while the test user-agent is very efficient for testing backend services, for frontend testing we recommend
 combining it with [playwright](https://www.npmjs.com/package/playwright).

 ### Introspection